Products that profit from Pride divide LGBT+ community

 This apparent trend has not passed companies by.

-To coincide with sponsoring Pride in London, Budweiser’s British arm released beer cups in the colors of nine different Pride flags, including asexual, intersex and non-binary.
+To coincide with sponsoring Pride in London, Budweiser’s British arm released beer cups in the colours of nine different Pride flags, including asexual, intersex and non-binary.

 The brewer, which also donated money to nine LGBT+ charities, attracted criticism online from people saying it should stay out of “politics”.
 Others said promotional cups would do nothing to address anti-LGBT+ discrimination.